-- Take permission from head masters / mistress or teacher of respective class before observing the class. - Visit any government school in the village with classes from Class 1 to 10 or High School.
+- Take permission from Head Masters / Mistress or Teacher of respective class before observing the class. - Visit any government school in the village with classes from Class 1 to 10 or High School.
 If there is no High school in the village, then go to middle school.
 In case middle school is not available go to primary school.
 In the top box of the Observation Sheet, tick according to the school type.
-If there is no government school in the village go to nearest Government School located in nearby village. - Meet the Head Master/head Mistress (if the Head Master/Mistress (HM) is absent, then meet the senior most teacher of the school) and take Following Information. - Record Name of the School, name of village, name of Tehsil/Taluka, District/Agency and the Province. - Tick the respective box for type of school i-e High, Middle or Primary. - Tick type of school - Boys and Girls School - Boys only School - Girls only School - Tick Medium of School - o English - o Urdu - Pashto - Sindhi - Or any other Medium - EMIS Code: write the EMIS code of the school - Write Down School since (Establishment Year). - Note the Time of Entry into the school and Time of Exit from School. - Date of visit: write the date of survey - Day of visit: write the day of survey - Name of surveyors: write the names of both surveyors - Any project started in the school.
-If yes who started the project?
-Government or Private sector?
-Tick the relevant box.
-(Only for Government School Sheet) - School affiliation with any NGO like Punjab Education Foundation, Balochistan Education Foundation, Sindh Education Foundation, UNICEF, NCHD, etc (write NGO Name) if yes then ask the name and year of affiliation. - When at the school, ask the Head Master for the Enrollment register or any official document on the enrollment in that school.
+If there is no government school in the village go to nearest government school located in nearby village. - Meet the Head Master/Head Mistress (if the Head Master/Mistress (HM) is absent, then meet the senior most teacher of the school) and take the following information. - Record the name of the school, name of village, name of Tehsil/Taluka, District/Agency and the province. - Tick the respective box for type of school i.e. High, Middle or Primary. - Tick type of school if it is: - Boys and Girls School - Boys only School - o Girls only School - Tick medium of School: - English - o Urdu - o Pashto - o Sindhi - Or any other Medium - EMIS Code: write the EMIS code of the school - Write down school since (Establishment Year). - Note the Time of Entry into the school and Time of Exit from school. - Date of visit: write the date of survey - Day of visit: write the day of survey - Name of surveyors: write the names of both surveyors - Has the school ever closed temporarily during the last year?
+If yes, for how many days?
+Tick the relevant box. - What was the reason for temporary school closure?
+Flood, law and order, building shifted by government or any other.
+Tick the relevant box. - School affiliation with any NGO like Punjab Education Foundation, Balochistan Education Foundation, Sindh Education Foundation, UNICEF, NCHD, etc (write NGO Name).
+If yes, then ask the name and year of affiliation (Only for private school sheet). - When at the school, ask the Head Master for the enrollment register or any official document on the enrollment in that school.